Rushville, Illinois

-Rushville is a city in Schuyler County, Illinois, United States.
-The population was 3,192 at the 2010 census and 2,902 in 2018.
+Rushville is a town in Schuyler County, Illinois, United States.
+The population was 3,005 at the 2020 census.
 It is the county seat of Schuyler County.
 It was first settled by Euro-Americans in 1823.

 History

 In 1823, Calvin Hobart and his family became the region's first settlers.
-When Schuyler County was first established in 1825, it originally contained portions of the counties of Pike, Fulton, and Brown.
-Benjamin Rush's hometown of Rushton changed its name to "Rushville" in 1826.
+Schuyler County was official established two years later, originally containing portions of what is today Pike, Fulton, and Brown counties.
+The county seat was named "Rushton" in honor of Benjamin Rush, one of the Founding Fathers.
+The name was changed to "Rushville" in 1826.

 Geography

 According to the 2010 census, Rushville has a total area of 1.65 sqmi, all land.